Stay informed Subscribe to our Blog

 - Fully-managed solution

-- Powerful upcoming features, such as File Sync and Share Snapshots
+- File Sync and File Share Snapshots

 - No built-in support for NFS

-NetApp Cloud Volumes ONTAPAs we spoke about in the previous part of this series, Cloud Volumes ONTAP is a different solution for file share services.
+As we spoke about in the previous part of this series, Cloud Volumes ONTAP is a different solution for file share services.
 As a comprehensive solution for cloud storage management, Cloud Volumes ONTAP is available for use with Azure storage and Azure cloud environments.

 NetApp has great expertise with on-premises SAN and NAS storage, and leveraged that expertise to create a virtual storage appliance based on cloud compute and storage resources.
 The benefits to this kind of system include the ability to serve both NFS and CIFS file shares no matter where they are stored: On-premises, in the cloud or in a hybrid or multi-cloud environment.